Ecommerce Inventory Management in 2022: Challenges, & Systems

 What is ecommerce inventory management?

-Ecommerce acceleration has pushed brands and retailers to scale their warehouse footprint to accommodate a mix of new sales channels including marketplaces and big-box retailers.
 The days of a single internal warehouse are over.
 Modern ecommerce operators require visibility beyond their internal warehouses to include 3PLs, FBA, in-store inventory, dropshipping, and marketplace fulfillment centers.

 By implementing good strategies and inventory management software, you can easily access information on which goods are in stock, overstocked, understocked, or out of stock completely preventing overselling, underselling, and marketplace fees.

-Common challenges of ecommerce inventory management
+Key ecommerce inventory management challenges

 With the global nature of ecommerce, there is a major emphasis on inventory tracking at every stage of the supply chain process.
 Whether you’re a new online store, a small business, or a veteran online retailer, it’s imperative to recognize the pain points related to your inventory management process.